monkey puppet (PEDRO) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 monkey puppet Historical Price

-According to the latest data gathered on monkey puppet live price page, the current price of monkey puppet is 0USD.
-The circulating supply of monkey puppet(PEDRO) is 999.83M PEDRO , giving it a market capitalization of $43.78K.
+According to the latest data gathered on monkey puppet live price page, the current price of monkey puppet is 0.00004516USD.
+The circulating supply of monkey puppet(PEDRO) is 999.83M PEDRO , giving it a market capitalization of $44.87K.

 The monkey puppet Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of PEDRO based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.